schaugf/tensorflow-gpu-exacloud/README.md

 ##	Get access to GPU partition

-If you're new to this, you will need to require access to a GPU-equipped partition on Exacloud.
+If you're new to this, you will need to request access to a GPU-equipped partition on Exacloud.
 If you're unsure whether you have access or not, simply run

 ```